 According to the classic urban legend, the human-snake hybrid had a penchant for beautiful women and would abduct them through secret floor traps in the mall’s dressing rooms.
 Filipina actresses Alice Dixson and Rita Avila were supposedly victims of the creature.
 This rumor is considered so absurd that mall owners have referenced and intentionally mocked the claim in one of their ads that went viral.

 In a vlog posted on July 2020, actress Alice Dixson herself aired her side on the 3-decades long urban legend debunking all the stories.
 “Nothing really happened.
 Nothing really happened in the way the urban legend or the myth dictates.”
+The episode Ahas in the horror anthology Shake Rattle and Roll (2014) is a retelling of the urban legend about the human-snake hybrid.

 Starmall Alabang

-Starmall Alabang (formerly Metropolis Starmall) is a 5-level shopping mall located in the Alabang-Muntinlupa junction.
+Starmall Alabang (formerly Metropolis Starmall) was a 5-level shopping mall located in the Alabang-Muntinlupa junction.
 The mall was built in the ’90s by Manuela Realty Development Corp, established by the grandmother-in-law of Sen Manny Villar.
 While it may resemble just another modern mall, Starmall Alabang has a creepy history as it was built on top of the old Alabang Cemetery.

 To this day, urban legends persist regarding the mall, particularly the cinemas.
 As an old story goes, a couple watched a movie here, thinking they were in a jam-packed theater, only to find out that they were the only people inside once the movie ended and the lights went on.
 I haven’t had a chance to watch a movie here, but according to a friend who lives in Muntinlupa and regularly goes there, the mall really has a creepy vibe especially on the upper floors.